oliviawestmacottssw/SSW.Rules.Content/rules/do-you-prioritize-performance-optimization-for-maximum-business-value/rule.md

 - Are we planning to significantly change this feature in the near future?

-​Hi Adam,
+Hi Adam,

 As per our conversation, we have identified 2 slow queries:
-​

 Query 1: On the “Edit Item” screen (admin only) we have identified 4 separate SQL queries that can be rewritten as one.
 We estimate that this will reduce the response time by 1.5 seconds.
 Only a few admin users will be affected
 Query 2: On the Home page is a query that currently takes 1 second that we can reduce to ½ a second.
 This affects all users.

 We optimized the "Edit Item" page because that had the biggest measurable improvement.
-​Bad example: although the admin page has a bigger potential saving, the home page affects all users and therefore probably has a higher business value.
+Bad example: although the admin page has a bigger potential saving, the home page affects all users and therefore probably has a higher business value.
 Business value should be determined by the Product Owner, not the developer

 Hi Adam,